oslabs-beta/Svetch/README.md

 ## Get ready to Svetch!
-A front end prototyping tool used to create SvelteKit project frameworks.
+A frontend prototyping tool used to create SvelteKit project frameworks.

 # How do I use Svetch?
 ## - Head to the [Svetch.io](https://www.svetch.io/) homepage
-@@ -18,24 +18,25 @@

 ## - Create any components that you want
 The dotted grid to the right is the canvas, and represents your Index.svelte file.
 To add components to the canvas, enter the name of your component and select a color.